eclipse-keypop/keypop-website/content/home/hero.md

 Eclipse Keypop offers Java and C++ interfaces facilitating the standardization of modular and interoperable software solutions providing high-level access to card readers and card transactions.

-These APIs are in compliance with the "Terminal" specifications developed by the [Calypso Networks Association](https://terminal-api.calypsonet.org).
+These APIs are in compliance with the "Terminal" specifications developed by the [Calypso Networks Association] TODO link to calypsonet.org page.